 Advice for Kids

 Parents can help kids learn how to deal with bullying if it happens.
-For some parents, it may be tempting to tell a kid to fight back.
+For some parents or caregivers, it may be tempting to tell a kid to fight back.
 After all, you're angry that your child is suffering and maybe you were told to "stand up for yourself" when you were young.
 Or you may worry that your child will continue to be bullied, and think that fighting back is the only way to put a bully in their place.